AmiAshmanTorah/AmiAshmanTorah.github.io/index.md

 ---
 layout: home
-title: "Chiddushei Tanach"
+title: "Ami's Chiddushei Torah"
 ---

-Welcome to my collection of insights (chiddushim) on the Hebrew Bible.
-Here you'll find brief commentaries, novel interpretations, and thoughtful observations on verses throughout Tanach.
+Welcome to my collection of chiddushim and comments on various topics and sources across Tanach.

 ## Recent Posts
 <!-- Jekyll will automatically list your recent posts here -->